-Contractual Arrangements
+Contractual Arrangements and Joint Ventures

-AXMIN has entered into and may in the future enter into, contractual arrangements to acquire interests in mineral resource properties with governments or governmental agencies which contain time-sensitive performance requirements.
+AXMIN has entered into and may in the future enter into, contractual arrangements to acquire interests in mineral resource properties with governmental agencies and joint venture agreements which contain time-sensitive performance requirements.
 The foundation of certain of these agreements may be based on recent political conditions and legislation and not supported by precedent or custom.
+The Company may lose its option rights and interests in joint venture if it is not able to fulfil its share of costs.
 As such, the contractual arrangements may be subject to cancellation or unilateral modification.
-Furthermore AXMIN will be dependent on the receipt of government approvals or permits to explore and develop its properties.
 Any change in government or legislation may affect the status of AXMIN's contractual arrangements or its ability to meet its contractual obligations and may result in the loss of its interests in mineral properties.
-In some cases, infrastructure has been put in place by AXMIN on the basis of verbal or preliminary governmental approval, which may or may not be confirmed by government order.
-In addition, there is a possibility that AXMIN's agreements with governments and governmental agencies or joint venture partners may be unenforceable against these parties.